 - Reduce the amount of packaging you buy.
 Look for products without packaging and avoid individually wrapped portions

-- Favour products with a high recycled content
+- Favour products made from recyclable material, or with a high recycled content (recycled paper, clothing, furniture)

 - Buy in bulk, or choose concentrated products in reusable containers.

 - Donate unwanted clothes and or household goods to charities or your local Transfer Station to be resold at the Buyback Shop.